Dawn deities

-A dawn god or goddess is a deity in a polytheistic religious tradition who is in some sense associated with the dawn.
+A dawn deity is a deity in a polytheistic religious tradition who is in some sense associated with the dawn.
 These deities show some relation with the morning, the beginning of the day, and, in some cases, become syncretized with similar solar deities.

 Africa

 In Egyptian mythology, Tefnut, in part of her being goddess of the morning dew.

 Americas

 In Sioux mythology, Anpao, the spirit of the dawn, has two faces.